-The HSC course consists of one Common module, 'Texts and Human Experiences', and three additional modules: 'Textual Conversations', 'Critical Study of Literature' and 'The Craft of Writing'.
+The HSC course consists of one Common module.
+'Texts and Human Experiences', and three additional modules: 'Textual Conversations', 'Critical Study of Literature' and 'The Craft of Writing'.

 Both courses require the study of:

-- texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia. - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples - texts with a wide range of cultural, social and gender perspectives - integrated modes of reading, writing, listening, speaking, viewing and representing as appropriate.
+- a range of text types including prose fiction, drama, poetry, nonfiction, film, media and digital texts. - texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples - texts with a wide range of cultural, social and aender perspectives - integrated modes of reading, writing, listening, speaking, viewing and representing as appropriate.